VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      The maximum size of scrape response in bytes to process from Prometheus targets.
 Bigger responses are rejected Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 16777216) -promscrape.minResponseSizeForStreamParse size
      The minimum target response size for automatic switching to stream parsing mode, which can reduce memory usage.
-See https://docs.victoriametrics.com/vmagent/#stream-parsing-mode
+See {{% ref "./vmagent.md#stream-parsing-mode" %}}
      Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 1000000) -promscrape.noStaleMarkers
      Whether to disable sending Prometheus stale markers for metrics when scrape target disappears.
 This option may reduce memory usage if stale markers aren't needed for your setup.
 This option also disables populating the scrape_series_added metric.
 See https://prometheus.io/docs/concepts/jobs_instances/#automatically-generated-labels-and-time-series
   -promscrape.nomad.waitTime duration
      Wait time used by Nomad service discovery.
 Default value is used if not set -promscrape.nomadSDCheckInterval duration
      Interval for checking for changes in Nomad.
 This works only if nomad_sd_configs is configured in '-promscrape.config' file.
-See https://docs.victoriametrics.com/sd_configs/#nomad_sd_configs for details (default 30s)
+See {{% ref "./sd_configs.md#nomad_sd_configs" %}} for details (default 30s)
   -promscrape.openstackSDCheckInterval duration
      Interval for checking for changes in openstack API server.
 This works only if openstack_sd_configs is configured in '-promscrape.config' file.
-See https://docs.victoriametrics.com/sd_configs/#openstack_sd_configs for details (default 30s)
+See {{% ref "./sd_configs.md#openstack_sd_configs" %}} for details (default 30s)
   -promscrape.scrapeExemplars
      Whether to enable scraping of exemplars from scrape targets.
   -promscrape.seriesLimitPerTarget int
      Optional limit on the number of unique time series a single scrape target can expose.
-See https://docs.victoriametrics.com/vmagent/#cardinality-limiter for more info
+See {{% ref "./vmagent.md#cardinality-limiter" %}} for more info
   -promscrape.streamParse
      Whether to enable stream parsing for metrics obtained from scrape targets.
 This may be useful for reducing memory usage when millions of metrics are exposed per each scrape target.
 It is possible to set 'stream_parse: true' individually per each 'scrape_config' section in '-promscrape.config' for fine-grained control
   -promscrape.suppressDuplicateScrapeTargetErrors
-     Whether to suppress 'duplicate scrape target' errors; see https://docs.victoriametrics.com/vmagent/#troubleshooting for details
+     Whether to suppress 'duplicate scrape target' errors; see {{% ref "./vmagent.md#troubleshooting" %}} for details -promscrape.suppressScrapeErrors
-  -promscrape.suppressScrapeErrors
      Whether to suppress scrape errors logging.
 The last error for each target is always available at '/targets' page even if scrape errors logging is suppressed.
 See also -promscrape.suppressScrapeErrorsDelay
   -promscrape.suppressScrapeErrorsDelay duration
      The delay for suppressing repeated scrape errors logging per each scrape targets.
 This may be used for reducing the number of log lines related to scrape errors.
 See also -promscrape.suppressScrapeErrors
   -promscrape.vultrSDCheckInterval duration
      Interval for checking for changes in Vultr.
 This works only if vultr_sd_configs is configured in '-promscrape.config' file.
-See https://docs.victoriametrics.com/sd_configs.html#vultr_sd_configs for details  (default 30s)
+See {{% ref "./sd_configs.md#vultr_sd_configs" %}} for details  (default 30s)
   -promscrape.yandexcloudSDCheckInterval duration
      Interval for checking for changes in Yandex Cloud API.
 This works only if yandexcloud_sd_configs is configured in '-promscrape.config' file.
-See https://docs.victoriametrics.com/sd_configs/#yandexcloud_sd_configs for details (default 30s)
+See {{% ref "./sd_configs.md#yandexcloud_sd_configs" %}} for details (default 30s)
   -pushmetrics.disableCompression
      Whether to disable request body compression when pushing metrics to every -pushmetrics.url -pushmetrics.extraLabel array